kubecost/docs/aws-cloud-integrations.md

 * `spotLabelValue` optional Kubernetes node label value designating a spot node.
 Used to provide pricing estimates until exact spot data becomes available from the CUR.
 For example, if your spot nodes carry a label `lifecycle:spot`, then the spotLabel would be "lifecycle" and the spotLabelValue would be "spot"

 ## Troubleshooting Spot data feed

-**Symptom:**
-If you see spot data instnace not found
+### Spot data instance not found

 <img width="902" alt="1fva81l9sph6hh-image" src="https://user-images.githubusercontent.com/102574445/199281977-3195b1d1-e3a5-4561-85da-eb8b24e23f27.png">

-Verify below points
+Verify below points:

 - Make sure data is present in the spot data feed bucket.
 - Make sure Project ID are configured correctly, You can cross-verify the values under helm values in bug report